benjiboy50fonz/benjiboy50fonz/README.md

 ## More about me:

-I'm a high school senior looking to go to college for computer engineering with a specialization in embedded systems.
-Although programming and developing (primarily robots!) is my passion, I also greatly enjoy electronics and robotics!
-I plan on attending Michigan Technological University in the fall of 2021.
+I'm a college freshman studying computer engineering with a specialization in embedded systems.
+Although programming and developing software is my passion, I also greatly enjoy electronics and robotics!
+I am currently attending Michigan Technological University!

-Although I spend a lot of time inside staring at a screen, I do enjoy getting outdoors and doing activites such as running, shooting, skiing, and snowmobiling whenever I can!
+Although I spend a lot of time staring at a screen, I do enjoy getting outdoors and doing activites such as running, shooting, skiing, and snowmobiling whenever I can!

 <!--